miloaissatu/govhack2022_vcare/README.md

 ## Idea Proposal

-V-care puts health care at the fingertips of the community by
+V Care puts health care at the fingertips of the community by

 * consolidating key health resources and information
 * screening questions to advise most suitable care touch point